 In the Department of Spanish, Latina/o and Latin American Studies we understand the importance of student research for a complete liberal arts experience.
 The Association of American Colleges and Universities (AAC&U) has advocated for student research as one of the “high-impact practices” that can transform students’ lives since it can “involve students with actively contested questions, empirical observation, cutting-edge technologies, and the sense of excitement that comes from working to answer important questions” (High Impact).

-The majors and minors in the department are encouraged to engage in research throughout their years at MHC by developing specific projects inside as well as outside the classrooms (through CBL or at internships), and by completing an independent research that, in may cases, culminates in a Honor Thesis.
+The majors and minors in the department are encouraged to engage in research throughout their years at MHC by developing specific projects inside and outside the classroom (through Community Based Learning or internships), and by completing independent research that culminates in a Honors Thesis.

 A Student Fellowship Grant is available for current majors or minors in the Spanish, Latina/o, and Latin American Studies Department to broaden the student’s experience in the disciplines by attending topical conferences, workshops, lectures or other events off of the 5 College campuses.
 Funds are limited and requests will be considered on a rolling basis; applications must be submitted 2 weeks before the event.
 The maximum amount per applicant is $100 (does not include expenses for textbooks, classroom materials, tuition fees, study abroad, job fairs or internships) and a student can apply for the fellowship once per academic year.
 To apply please contact Cara Lapenas, Department Coordinator.
 For financial support from a different source at Mount Holyoke College, see: the Division of Student Life at Student Conference Fund and the McCulloch Center at Student Conference Support.